charlierkj/UGV-Localization/README.md

 Node: you have to replace ```{real/bagfile}``` with either ```real``` (if you want to run the localizer on robot in real-time) or the filename (without extension) of pre-recorded rosbag (if you want to run the localizer with replaying a bagfile under /bag folder).

+#### Params:

+The ekf filter-related parameters are in `/params/global/ekf_odom_imu_gps.yaml`.

-### 3. Parameter files and other utilities
+### 3. Tools and Utilities

-The message processing related parameters are in "/params/topic_process.yaml".
+The message processing related parameters are in `/params/topic_process.yaml`.
 (This is used in "topic_process_node", which integrates all GPS and wheel encoder message conversions into one single node.)

-The ekf filter-related parameters are in "/params/global/ekf_odom_imu_gps.yaml".
+The ekf filter-related parameters are in `/params/global/ekf_odom_imu_gps.yaml`.

-The clicking points and trajectory generation related parameters are in "/params/reftra_gen.yaml" (the associated launch file is "/launch/gen_traj.launch").
-To note, when the parameter "save_traj_file" is set to "None", the generated trajectory as well as its plot will not be saved; if it is set to "save_traj_file : traj_abc" for example, the generated trajectory message will be saved to "/traj/traj_abc.yaml", and its plot will be saved to "/traj/traj_abc.png"
+Reference Trajectory, as a `RefTrajAxyt` mgs, can be  clicking points and trajectory generation related parameters are in `/params/reftraj_gen.yaml` (the associated launch file is `/launch/gen_traj.launch`).
+To note, when the parameter "save_traj_file" is set to "None", the generated trajectory will not be saved; if it is set to "save_traj_file : traj_abc" for example, the generated trajectory will be saved to "/traj/traj_abc.yaml".
+Similarly, when the parameter "save_plot_file" is set to "None", the plot of generated trajectory will not be saved; if it is set to "save_plot_file : traj_abc" for example, the plot will be saved to "/plot/traj_abc.png"
 (Note: for starting and stopping clicking points, you need to double-click on mapviz, however, you should not double click too fast because mapviz will respond slow.)

 **Generate trajectory from pre-recorded bag file:**